og900aero/archlinux/README.md

 # Arch Linux
-Custom Arch Linux with Bspwm
+Custom Arch Linux with Bspwm and Systemd-boot

 iwctl